LewisMA1224/it-ops-automation-pack/README.md

 - cleaning up old log files
 - reporting disk usage
 - auditing CSV data used in reporting
+-
+## Who this is for
+IT analysts, application support, and junior engineers who want small, reliable Python tools for everyday operational tasks.

 ## Why this exists
 I work in IT support / operations and wanted a public repo that shows how I approach repeatable tasks: